freeCodeCamp/how-to-contribute-to-open-source/README-DK.md

 - [*Open Source* bidragyering initiativer](#open-source-contribution-initiatives)
 - [Licens](#license)

-## Contributing to Open Source in general
+## Bidragyering til Open-Source generalt
 - [The Definitive Guide to Contributing to Open Source](https://www.freecodecamp.org/news/the-definitive-guide-to-contributing-to-open-source-900d5f9f2282/) by [@DoomHammerNG](https://twitter.com/DoomHammerNG)
 - [An Intro to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) - Tutorials by DigitalOcean to guide you on your way to contribution success here on GitHub.
 - [Issuehub.io](http://issuehub.io/) - a tool for searching GitHub issues by label and language.